-Each project/activity financed by the EU is entitled to receive only one grant from the EU budget to any one beneficiary.
+Each project/activity may give rise to the award of only one grant from the budget to any one beneficiary.
 In no circumstances shall the same costs be financed twice by the Union budget.

-To avoid the risk of double-funding, the applicant must indicate in the relevant section of the application form, the sources and the amounts of any other funding received or applied for, whether for the same project or for any other project, including operating grants.
+To avoid the risk of double-funding, the applicant must indicate in the declaration on honour included in the application form, whether for the same project they have received or plan to receive an EU grant, including EU operating grants.